galacticoder/end2end-chat-site/docs/Server-Cryptography.md

 The server never sees plaintext Signal session state; it only stores and forwards encrypted identity and pre-key material.

+### 9.2 User Avatar Storage

+The server acts as a blinded storage provider for user avatars, supporting the client-side privacy model:

+- **Private Synchronization**: The server stores an opaque "Long-Term Envelope" (`lt-v1`) provided by the client.
+This payload contains the user's avatar encrypted with their own ML-KEM-1024 public key.
+The server cannot decrypt this file; it stores and returns it to the user's authenticated devices for synchronization.

+- **Public Distribution**: If the user elects to share their avatar, the client provides a separate plaintext block (`publicData`).
+The server stores this alongside the encrypted envelope and serves it to other authenticated users who request that specific username's avatar.

+- **Access Control**: Avatar fetch requests are authenticated using the PQ control channel.
+The server enforces rate limits (`SERVER_FETCH_DEBOUNCE` logic logic mirrors the client) to prevent harvesting.

 ---

 ## 10. TLS and Open Quantum Safe